-We explored the distribution of weighted detections of dam-passed fish (V_1 - Figure 2.1) fish on tailrace autonomous nodes relative to the distribution of reference releases among five locations in the tailrace and examined the effect of tailrace release location on single release survival rates to The Dalles Dam (Figure 3.3).
-The percent of fish detected on four autonomous nodes in the John Day tailrace was weighted to try and equalize sampling effort and detectability among node locations.
+We explored the distribution of weighted detections of dam-passed fish (V_1 in Figure 2.1) on tailrace autonomous nodes relative to the distribution of reference releases among five locations in the tailrace and examined the effect of tailrace release location on single release survival rates to an array near Vancouver, Washington at rkm 161 (Figure 3.3).
+The percent of fish detected on three autonomous nodes in the Bonneville tailrace was weighted to equalize sampling effort among node locations.
 Sampling effort varied because some nodes stopped sampling prematurely because of damage or they were lost.
-Detectability varied because it is inversely related to water velocities, which were highest on the Washington side of the channel and positively correlated with depth, which was greatest on the Oregon side of the channel.
-On each node, the percent of all yearling Chinook detection events with only the minimum number of tag-code receptions (4) was used to index detectability loss, and it was 25% at Location 1, 10% at Location 2, 5% at Location 2, 5% at Location 3, and 5% at Location 4.
+Detectability, as indicated by the percent of detections that only had the minimum number of hits, did not vary among the tailrace locations.